Automattic/vip-design-system-bridge/README.md

 This is a script designed to take an export of a design system, and insert the tokens into the `theme.json` of a WordPress site.
 At the moment it only supports exports from Figma, using [this](https://www.figma.com/community/plugin/843461159747178978) plugin.

+## Exporting Data from your Design System

+This section is a WIP.
+It will be devoted to understanding how you can export your design system data, for the script to understand it.
+Note that at the moment we only support Figma.

 ## Using the Script

 This section is devoted to understanding how you can ingest the exported data using the script, so it's inserted into your `theme.json`.